Danktempest69/Danktempest69/README.md

 a fully custom implimentation of Full Body Tracking for VRChat using IMU's (Inerial Mesurement Unit) to send data over OSC (Open Sound Controll) to the game.

+## 2.Internship

+making a program that handels the obfuscation of pruduction data by creating KPI's to get a better view on the efficiëntie of the proccess.

 <!---
 Danktempest69/Danktempest69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.